Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 * Any worldview claiming logic “emerges from physics” violates modal necessity.
 * Therefore, materialism cannot support its own logical preconditions.

-This aligns with the Gödelian non-emergence principle in your main text.
+This aligns with the Gödelian non-emergence principle.

 ---